lit/lit.dev/packages/lit-dev-content/samples/tutorials/CONTRIBUTING.md

 `{passed: boolean, message?: string}`

-Where `passed` is whether the code has passed the checks and `message` is the optional error message to display`.
+Where `passed` is whether the code has passed the checks and `message` is the optional error message to display.

 <details open>
   <summary>example: <code>check-code.js</code></summary>